fuzzylabs/voice-recognition/README.md

 ```

 # MLFlow experiment tracking
-After running `python run.py` MLFlow UI can be loaded by running
+After running `python run.py` MLFlow UI can be loaded by running the command printed in green after `run.py` has
-`mlflow ui --backend-store-uri file:/home/ollie/.config/zenml/local_stores/acaf101b-cb92-4b27-b107-76956f21e4cb/mlruns -p 4040`
+finished it looks like this:
-and visiting `localhost:4040`.
+`mlflow ui --backend-store-uri file:/home/ollie/.config/zenml/local_stores/<unique store id>/mlruns`
-The port variable is set here so as not to conflict with the tensorboard UI which is hosted on port 5000, which MLFlow takes as default.
+After running that visit `localhost:4040` to see the experiment tracker.

-Running `python run.py` also starts a REST API which takes a spectrogram numpy array like so:
+Running `python run.py` also starts a REST API which takes a spectrogram numpy array.
+See
-[comment]: <> (TODO: Add a curl example for querying the REST API)
+[httprequest.py](httprequest.py) for an example request.
-The MLFlow REST API is closed by running `python run.py --stop-service`.
+The REST API is closed by running `python run.py --stop-service`.